Creating a Specification Context

 To complete the Assign Specification section:

-Selecting Item Receipt or Item Fulfillment prompts the Parent Transaction field to appear.
+If you select Item Receipt or Item Fulfillment, the Parent Transaction field will appear.

 For example, you can generate a queue with the inspections from the specification for the Item Receipt transaction from the Purchase Order only.

-Select the quality Specification to be triggered when this context record matches a monitored transaction.
+5. Select the quality Specification to trigger when this context record matches a monitored transaction.

 For example, Quarantine V2 performs a bin transfer and inventory status change on lots.

-An email notification is generated and sent to the employee when the inspection queue is generated by assigning an employee.
+When you assign an employee, an email notification is sent to them when the inspection queue is created.

-The employee name is also displayed in the Quality Specification Context Assigned To column.
+The employee's name also shows up in the Quality Specification Context Assigned To column.

 To complete the Apply Specification To section:

-To designate this fulfillment as the default item fulfillment and location, check the Apply to Default box.
+1. To make this the default item fulfillment and location, check the Apply to Default box.

 Check this box if the Transaction Type is one of the following:

-If checked, any Work Center selected is ignored.
+If you check this, any Work Center selected is ignored.

 To target inspections by customer, clear this box.